How to Get Feedback

 “I don’t want problems, I want solutions”

 Don’t say this.
 If you say this to people, they’re not going to tell you when something is wrong that they can’t resolve, and those are precisely the things you do need them to tell you about.
-Think about how pointless this message is - if they already have a solution, they shouldn’t be coming to you, they should just be getting on with it.
+If they have the solution, they shouldn’t be coming to you.
+In fact, what you should be saying is

 “I don’t want solutions, I want problems”